vidardb/vidardb/docker_image/README.md

 ## Enable AI support in your database

 VidarDB loves AI!
-Our bulit-in database has already installed [MADlib](https://madlib.apache.org/) which supports big data machine learning in sql.
+Our bulit-in database has already installed [MADlib](https://madlib.apache.org/) which supports big data machine learning in SQL.
 If you want to use it in the `postgresql` container, try the following command:

 ```sh
 docker exec -it postgresql sh -c "install-madlib.sh -U <YOUR DATABASE USERNAME> -P <YOUR DATABASE PASSWORD> -D <YOUR DATABASE NAME>"